RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

 10. Save the changes and publish them with the top-right `Publish` button.
 11. Remember to test the connection with a sample email.

+!!! tip

     While direct list addition is possible, opting for dynamic segmentation based on quiz responses offers a more refined approach, significantly boosting campaign revenue potential.
 Klaviyo facilitates segment creation and email flow assignment, enriching the targeting precision of campaigns.

-Automated addition to a specified list necessitates a [Private API Key](), enabling list selection.
-However, given Klaviyo's potential issues with double opt-in lists not sending opt-in emails, a single opt-in configuration with explicit consent is advisable.

 ## Use Quiz Data In Klaviyo Email Templates